paulwpoteete/zbook/README.md

 HP ZBook Fury Elan Touchpad tools for Linux Mint

 ## Overview
 The new HP ZBook Laptop is an excellent option for Linux Mint Users; however, if you do not order Linux pre-installed, then you will need to upgrade the kernel to use the full features of the laptop.
+Use the update manager to upgrade the kernel automatically.
+It does an excellent job.

 Below, I will give my specifications, grub settings, and my touchpad enable / disable script for your perusal.
 I hope that it helps.

 ## Specifications
 ```